akamfoad/hacker-native/README.md

 - [ ] Show List of Posts
   - [X] Show link, comment and upvote count
   - [ ] Subscribe to Firebase realtime to update interaction as they get updated
+  - [ ] Restore scroll position when navigating to details and get back to list screen
 - [ ] Show post details
   - [X] Post Details
   - [X] Post Comments